Throwback Menu of Yoken’s in Portsmouth, NH, Makes Us Nostalgic for Simpler Times

-When it comes to places that make the memories come flooding back, Yoken's Restaurant in Portsmouth is one that stands out to most Granite Staters.
-But even more so is the big 'ol neon sign that reads "Thar She Blows" "Yoken's: Good Things To Eat" along with the happiest looking whale you ever did see.
+When it comes to places that make the memories come flooding back, Yoken's Restaurant in Portsmouth stands out to most Granite Staters.
+But even more so is the big 'ol neon sign that reads "Thar She Blows" "Yoken's: Good Things To Eat", along with the happiest-looking whale you ever did see.

 A few takeaways right off the bat!
-A Filet Mignon only cost $1.58?!
-Also what the heck is plums and heavy syrup?!
-Also, chilled tomato soup as an appetizer for a mere 5 cents?
+A filet mignon only cost $1.58?!
+Also, what the heck is plums and heavy syrup?!
+Also, chilled tomato soup as an appetizer for a mere five cents?
 I am coming to the conclusion I was born in the wrong era.
-If you were fortunate enough to dine at Yoken's what was your go-to order?
+If you were fortunate enough to dine at Yoken's, what was your go-to order?

 Speaking of nostalgia, let's take a trip down memory lane together!

 Experience Stellar Customer Service at These 18 New Hampshire Restaurants